orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 * `FROM` indicates the base image for our build.
 * Each `RUN` line will be executed by Docker during the build.
 * Our `RUN` commands must be non-interactive.
-(No input can be provided to Docker during the build that’s why we will add the -y flag to apt-get.)
+(No input can be provided to Docker during the build that's why we will add the -y flag to apt-get.)

 ----